224 pages | 6 x 9 | 1 illus.

 Cargas argues that the time has come for human rights to be acknowledged as an academic discipline.
 She notes that human rights has proven to be a relevant field to scholars and students in political science and international relations and law for over half a century.
 It has become of interest to anthropology, history, sociology, and religious studies, as well as a requirement even in social work and education programs.
 However, despite its interdisciplinary nature, Cargas demonstrates that human rights meets the criteria that define an academic discipline in that it possesses a canon of literature, a shared set of concerns, a community of scholars, and a methodology.

-Sarita Cargas teaches human rights courses in the Honors College at the University of New Mexico.
+Sarita Cargas is Associate Professor at the Honors College at the University of New Mexico.